Please read all the information before submitting a maintenance request.

-- Loss of heat or air conditioning is not an emergency – TierOne Property Management recognizes this is a priority item and will make it a priority with the vendors to have the heat working as soon as is possible.
+- Loss of heat or air conditioning is not an emergency – TierOne Property Management recognizes this is a priority item and will make it a priority with the vendors to have the heat working as soon as possible.

 - An emergency is not air-conditioning, non-working dishwasher, sprinklers, etc.